saad-gh/contact/readme.md

 - The distance of the most distant node among these nodes is the threshold
 - All nodes with distances less than threshold are qualified as contact nodes

-# Next Steps
-- Explore further optimization of algorithm.
-- Transform Blender's 3D objects and their respective contact groups into mesh format while preserving the groups.
-Presently with Salome Meca 3D objects and their contact groups are imported as separate geometries then remerged so that groups are preserved.
-This is time consuming and error prone.
-One possibility maybe to use [Gmsh][3] API which produces Code Aster compatible meshes.

 # Reference

 [Blender: Using 3rd party Python modules](https://blender.stackexchange.com/a/122337)